Short SB.4 Sherpa: Testing

 On 4 October 1953, the Sherpa performed its maiden flight, piloted by Shorts' Chief Test Pilot, Tom Brooke-Smith.
 Brooke-Smith had also piloted the earlier experimental glider aircraft, the Short SB.1, upon which the Sherpa was based.
 Although he sustained injuries in the crash landing of the SB.1, Brooke-Smith had quickly recovered and was able to undertake the test programme of the redesignated SB.4 (registered as G-14-1) throughout 1953–1954.
 (Incidentally, the Sherpa was named following the conquest of Mount Everest but derived its name specifically from its company designation "Short & Harland Experimental Research Prototype Aircraft.)

 During the initial series of flying trials of the Sherpa, performed largely by Brooke-Smith, the aircraft had reportedly proved to be quite satisfactory; its docile handling characteristics led to be being described as being 'one of the most graceful aircraft now flying'.
 The aircraft was typically flown within a restricted flight envelope, during which it reportedly achieved a "flat-out" speed of 170 mi/h at 5000 ft, which made it amongst the slowest jet-powered aircraft to have ever flown.

 Data from these flights was typically captured by an onboard flight data recorder and analysed post-flight to build up a model of how a similar full-sized wing would behave under various conditions, including various altitudes and speeds.
-Keith-Lucas had aimed to validated the wing as a low weight solution that behaved well across various speeds, including the transsonic range, but the attained test results did not fully validate his hopes.
+Keith-Lucas had aimed to validated the wing as a low weight solution that behaved well across various speeds, including the transonic range, but the attained test results did not fully validate his hopes.
 Aviation author Bill Gunston notes that, despite the Sherpa having attaining its design goals, the concept was considered to be "not fully realised in practice" and the project was eventually wound up without a direct continuation.
 Shorts did prepare multiple proposals, such as the retrofitting of the Supermarine Swift fighter with the aero-isoclinic wing, but these were not pursued.

 The Sherpa itself was subsequently donated to the College of Aeronautics at Cranfield, where it continued to fly up until 1958.
 At this point, engine issues forced the aircraft to be grounded until replacement powerplants could be organised.
 During 1960, further engines were made available, thus flying of the Sherpa resumed until 1964, when, with its engine life expired, the Sherpa was finally grounded.
 Following this, it was transported to the Bristol College of Advanced Technology, where the airframe was used as a "laboratory specimen".
 Its fuselage was on display at the Norfolk and Suffolk Aviation Museum, near Bungay, Suffolk, until 17 July 2008, after which it was moved to the Lisburn site of the Ulster Aviation Society.